jcindavid933/Racing-Maze/README.md

 **Controls:**

+For **Menu:**

-For the **Menu,** the user can select any stage or exit the game using the mouse.
+The user can select any stage or exit the game using the mouse.
 If the user wishes to use the keyboard, the user can use the up/down or right/left arrow keys to pick which option the user wishes.
 After selecting the desired option, pressing enter will execute that option.

-For the **Gameplay:**
+For **Gameplay:**

 **UP ARROW:** ACCELERATION/ DRIVE FORWARD